BenRogersWPG/WebSearch/README.md

 - Replace screenshots of search bar with new Google suggestion offerings
 - Examine performance analysis of code to find potential optimizations
 - Add ability to run extension from selected text in the terminal
-- Ensure the extension uses the new LogOutputChannel API
 - Add links from extension settings mentioning other settings
 - Add support for more autocomplete search engine sources
 - Add more GIFs to demo the extension usage